nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

+To get started,

 1. Ensure you have Java `17` or above installed in your Computer.
 Refer [here](https://nus-cs2103-ay2425s1.github.io/website/admin/programmingLanguages.html) for the specific version.

 1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T11-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for KonTActs.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into _home folder_ you put the jar file in, and enter `java -jar KonTActs.jar` to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A interface similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/loadingPageOfUi.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>